merill/microsoft-graph-docs/api-reference/v1.0/api/application-get.md

 If successful, this method returns a `200 OK` response code and an [application](../resources/application.md) object in the response body.
 ## Examples

-### Example 1: Get application by ObjectId
+### Example 1: Get application by object ID

-Get application by ObjectId
+The following example shows how to get an application by object ID.

 #### Request
-Here is an example of the request.
+The following is an example of the request.

 # [HTTP](#tab/http)